“Cheesecakes will forever be my favorites. And if you’re lucky, yours too.”

 - Fresh Lemon Juice – 1/4 cup (or more if you prefer)

 - Lemon rind – 3 tsp (or much more if you’re like me)

 How to Make it:

-To make this biscuit base, first crush the graham crackers till there are a fine powder.
+- To make this biscuit base, first, crush the graham crackers till there is a fine powder.
 Now mix the cooled melted butter into this and mix it together nicely till you get a mixture that looks like wet sand.

-Now pop this in the fridge and it stay there to firm up nice and proper.
+- Now pop this in the fridge and it stays there to firm up nice and proper.

 At this point, the cheesecake is ready to be served but what’s a long slogged over treat without some dressing up?
 I mean I love dressing up my bakes, even if in the most rustic way.
 I feel it just adds so much to the appeal of it.